sadhac/mcp-scan/README.md

---base-url URL         Base URL for the verification server --verbose              Enable detailed logging output --print-errors         Show error details and tracebacks --json                 Output results in JSON format instead of rich text
+--base-url URL         Base URL for the verification server --verbose              Enable detailed logging output --print-errors         Show error details and tracebacks --full-toxic-flows     Show all tools that could take part in toxic flow.
+By default only the top 3 are shown.
+--json                 Output results in JSON format instead of rich text
 ```